 - Start by mixing the sourdough discard with 230 g vegan-friendly greek-style yoghurt, 80ml lukewarm water and 280 g of plain flour and set the mix aside lightly covered at room temperature.
 Let it rest overnight or for at least 8 hrs.

 - The next day, the mix will have expanded and show bubbles as a sign of activity.
-Give it a stir and then add in 120g flour, 1 tsp baking soda and 1/2 tsp of fine salt.
+Give it a stir and then add in 120g flour, 1 teaspoon baking soda and ½ teaspoon of fine salt.
 Combine everything into a sticky dough - keep a container of water nearby to wet your hands and prevent the dough from sticking to your fingers whilst you're handling it.

 - Heat a non-stick pan over medium heat, once hot, place a few muffins into the pan at a time, giving them room to expand.
 Once the bottom edges begin to slightly brown, flip the muffins and heat for another 1-2 minutes until the sourdough muffins are golden on both sides.